SnootyMonkey/posthere.io/README.md

 [POSThere.io](http://posthere.io/) is a simple service for developers to help debug API calls and web hooks.

-As a developer, if your code is POSTing to someone else’s code… it can be hard to iterate and validate your code without the burden of test mocking (tedious and not a complete test) or servicing your own POST requests (wasted code and effort).
+As a developer, if your code is POSTing to someone else’s code, either to their API, or via a web-hook from your own API… it can be hard to iterate and validate your code without the burden of test mocking (tedious and not a complete test) or servicing your own POST requests (wasted code and effort).

 Wouldn’t it be nice to be able to instantly see what your code POSTed at any time in as easy, friendly browser interface?
 Now you can.
 Just remember one URL: [posthere.io](http://posthere.io/).